on this page

 (2) A person is not unfit to stand trial only because he or she is suffering from memory loss.

-In the event of verdict of fit to be tried, the case proceeds as normally, before fresh jury if there is still contest and includes determination of any mental impairment defence.
+In the event of verdict of fit to be tried, the case proceeds as normally before fresh jury if there is still contest and includes determination of any mental impairment defence.

 Para (a) means the state of mind is that in which the accused is prevented by mental impairment from knowing the physical nature of the act the accused is doing: Kosian.

-Historically the common law limited defence of criminal insanity previously existing in Victoria was related to that which had old origin from England known as the M'Naghten Rules: M'Naghten's Case UKHL J16; (1843) 10 Cl & Fin 200 (8 ER 718).
+The closely related or perhaps identical common law limited defence of criminal insanity previously existing in Victoria had old origin from England known as the M'Naghten Rules: M'Naghten's Case UKHL J16; (1843) 10 Cl & Fin 200 (8 ER 718).